The James B. Francis Lecture on the Built Environment

 The lecture series is named for James B. Francis, a 19th-century engineer who had an instrumental role in shaping the city of Lowell.
 His numerous inventions and his contributions to landscape and city planning exemplify the layered connections between human interventions and the environment this series hopes to underscore.

-This annual event is sponsored by the Architectural Studies Program, the Department of Civil & Environmental Engineering, and the Department of Environmental, Earth and Atmospheric Sciences to foster inter-disciplinary connections for students, faculty and the public.
+This annual event is sponsored by the the UMass Lowell Architectural Studies Program, the Department of Environmental, Earth and Atmospheric Sciences, and the Civil and Environmental Engineering Department to foster inter-disciplinary connections for students, faculty and the public.